merrickhare/auto-video-short/readme.md

 ### To Do List:
-1. Get the duration of each video and set it to create the video length
+1. Get the duration of the audio and set it as the duration of the video
-2. Figure out better way to store and add text to video
+2. Format text from single line to multi line and resize
-3. Format the text so that it is centered with an opaque background
+3. Loop the background video for the duration of the audio.

 ### Completed: